Traumatic Brain Injuries and Your Personal Injury Claim

 The concussion is probably the most common of all traumatic brain injuries and is on the more mild part of the brain injury spectrum.
 However, this should not detract from how serious one should take such an injury.
 Concussions if neglected can develop complications that can easily cause significantly more damage to a person and lead to lifelong disability.

 Concussions can be caused by almost any kind of accident but motor vehicle, as well as slip and fall accidents, seem to contribute the most concussions of all.
 A concussion is essentially when physical trauma to the brain results in a disruption of its cognitive functions.
-Concussions almost always end up recovering on their own over time since they tend to be among the milder brain injuries one can suffer.
+Concussions almost always end up recovering on their own over time.
+Hence they tend to be among the milder brain injuries one can suffer.

 Coup-Contrecoup Traumatic Brain Injuries